benferch/wp-cli-dbsync/README.md

 `wp package install https://github.com/timneutkens/wp-cli-dbsync.git` <- you need to have [wp-cli](https://github.com/wp-cli/wp-cli) installed, so that it can work.

+##### If the one above won't work try the one below

+`wp package install https://github.com/realeaz/wp-cli-dbsync.git` <- you need to have [wp-cli](https://github.com/wp-cli/wp-cli) installed, so that it can work.

 ## Configuration
 This command uses [wp-cli-ssh](https://github.com/xwp/wp-cli-ssh).